 → Gradual release of responsibility

 → Teacher conferences which support the cycle of assessment

 To get started please begin with month 1 (September)

 - ✐ Give you a detailed schedule of what to do in your literacy block, including reading and writing.

 - ✐ Provide you with a read aloud guide that includes discussion and questioning prompts and teacher think aloud suggestions.

 - ✐ Includes original shared reading texts each week.

-- ✐ Teachin context with an ‘essential skills’ checklist.
+- ✐ Teach spelling, grammar, and conventions in context with an ‘essential skills’ checklist.